If there’s a smartphone app for everyday life, there’s certainly a WordPress plugin built specifically for Genesis Framework.

 Genesis Simple Comments (FREE)

 If you want to change the default text or label in the comment section in your Genesis theme, the Genesis Simple Comments plugin is of great use.

 Although StudioPress offers ready-made code snippets to tweak the default comment text/label on your comment section, non-coder may have difficulty in implementing the code snippet.
 Hence, this plugin.

 Building full-width landing pages are a thing these days.
 While most Genesis child themes offer a standard landing page template, you could use a custom template for your landing page as well.

 But, what if you didn’t know how to create a custom template for your landing page?
 The Genesis Dambuster plugin comes to your rescue and makes it easy for you to set up pages for edge to edge content.

 The plugin essentially lets you remove the header, sidebars, primary/secondary navigation menus, thereby offering your landing page a great starting point for further customization.

-Ideal for full width Beaver Builder templates, the Genesis Dambuster plugin is very effective for building landing page and portfolio pages.
-However, with a creative bent of mind, sky is the limit.
+Ideal for full-width Beaver Builder templates, the Genesis Dambuster plugin is very effective for building landing pages and portfolio pages.
+However, with a creative bent of mind, the sky is the limit.

 If you think seeing is believing, watch this 5-min live demo and see Genesis Dambuster in action.